Take the steps to begin your journey:

-All students assigned to University Apartments (owned or leased) are subject to all policies, rules and regulations as outlined in the current Residential Living & Learning Handbook as well as the current publication of the Tarleton Student Handbook and the Residential Living and Learning website.
+All students assigned to University Apartments (owned or leased) are subject to all policies, rules and regulations as outlined in the current Residential Living & Learning Handbook as well as the current publication of the Tarleton Student Rules and the Residential Living and Learning website.
 Students in University Apartments must be of sophomore status, unless an exception is made by the Director of Residential Living & Learning, or requesting to remain on campus year round.
 Any request for an exception must be made in writing.

 Alcohol Policy for Residents Living in Apartment Housing

 Tarleton State University is an alcohol and drug-free campus.
 It is a violation of University policy for students or guests to possess or consume alcohol or illegal drugs on the University campus.
 Texan Village, Lone Star, Grove, Oak Tree and Venture residents of legal drinking age may have alcohol in their possession (see below).
 Empty alcoholic beverage containers may not be displayed in residence hall rooms.
 Violations of this policy will result in administrative and/or disciplinary action.

 Students of legal drinking age may store and consume alcohol in their apartment under the following conditions:

 - The student must have a copy of their valid state-issued ID on file with the Texan Village Clubhouse Office or Bosque Crossing Office.

 - Guests, regardless of age, cannot consume alcohol in or outside of your apartment; this includes guests from other on-campus apartments.